-Completing this in person financial accounting course satisfies the financial accounting prerequisite requirement for the Professional MBA, MPAC, MSBA and MSF programs at Seattle University.
+Completing this online financial accounting course satisfies the financial accounting prerequisite requirement for the Professional MBA, MPAC, MSBA and MSF programs at Seattle University.
 This class is open to incoming Seattle University students as well as those seeking to fulfill prerequisites for other programs and is a non-credit course.
 It satisfies the Introduction to Financial Accounting requirement for the PMBA, MSF, MPAC Track Two, and Accounting Certificate programs here at Seattle University.

 No prerequisites to this course are necessary.